mochi-hpc-experiments/mochi-docker/docker/README.md

 docker run -d -h mt1 --name mt1 mochi-tutorial
 ```

-Once the container is running, you can ssh into the mochi account on it
+Once the container is running, you can open a shell on it using the
-using the following command:
+following command.

 ```
-# for bash shell users (most common):
-ssh mochi@$(docker exec mt1 hostname -i)

-# for fish shell users:
-# ssh mochi@(docker exec mt1 hostname -i)
+docker exec -it mt1 /bin/bash
 ```

 **At this point, your Mochi tutorial container is ready, and you may proceed